2025 Moldovan parliamentary election: Russian interference in the election

 For its part, Russia denied meddling in the election and accused the Moldovan government of spreading anti-Russian hysteria to win votes.
 On the day of the election, Dodon accused Sandu of planning to annul the vote, calling for protests in front of the parliament.

 Results

+Results of the election, showing vote strength by commune.

 A significant part of the null votes were cast for the Greater Moldova Party (PMM), excluded two days before the election; these votes were not recorded separately, though they were not a majority of the null votes according to the CEC.
 One vote cast for the party in Tokyo, Japan, was initially counted as valid as the corresponding polling station approved the results of its vote count before the CEC issued its decision to annul votes for the PMM due to the time difference between Moldova and Japan, with the vote later being annulled as well.